thepageinc/TwitchProtIncClient-1.0.0b/README.md

 ## Not done a/p specs and warnings and to do for a full and complete bot connection..

 - Not requesting membership
-- Not connecting one SSL (port 6697)
+- Not connecting on SSL (port 6697)
 - Debug option not working but ready to do so..
 - Incoming chat messages (ready, not handled)